- About the web interface controls

 Specifying a TLS CA certificate

-If you're using a certificate that is either self-signed or signed by a Certificate Authority (CA) not commonly recognized by major browsers (and unlikely to be in the Ubuntu bundle that we use), you can provide the certificate in PEM format via the TLS CA certificate field.
+If you're using a certificate that is either self-signed or signed by a certification authority (CA) not commonly recognized by major browsers (and unlikely to be in the Ubuntu bundle that we use), you can provide the certificate in PEM format via the TLS CA certificate field.
 The PEM format looks like this:

 Specifying a TLS client certificate and key